CORINNA AND THERESA WILLIAMS, @celsious_SOCIAL

 Theresa: Leberwurst – I actually keep chicken livers in the freezer to make my own liver pate whenever I crave it.

 10. Why New York?
 And what made you choose BK above Manhattan?

 The city is unique in its entrepreneurial spirit.
 We both always wanted to run our own business, but it’s why we chose to do it here.
 In 2015, we consciously moved from Manhattan to Brooklyn for the “breathing space”.
 It became pretty clear early on that we wanted the Celsious flagship to be close to our chosen home as well.

 11. Do you think it is a pro or a con to be a female entrepreneur?

 Pro, all the way!
 Being able to multi-task and seeing the whole picture is one of our strong suits, which helps us succeed – particularly in industries that are still male-dominated.

-12. What kind of crowd do we meet when we hang at Celsious?
-Could it be the new best dating HOTspot?
+12. Who washes at Celsious?
+Could it be the new best dating hotspot yet?